- What was the project about and who does it help?

-A key aim of Beyond Words is to provide a range of supports to older people.
+A key aim of Beyond Words was to provide a range of supports to older people.

 Sheltered housing residents

-There are an estimated 13,000 sheltered housing residents over 60 in Northern Ireland where it has been found that there is a growing need to address the area of bereavement.
-Beyond Words will work in partnership with sheltered housing providers to introduce support models that meet the needs of residents.
-It is also estimated that one third of residents are stroke survivors.
+There are an estimated 13,000 sheltered housing residents over 60 in Northern Ireland where it had been found that there was a growing need to address the area of bereavement.
+Beyond Words worked in partnership with sheltered housing providers to introduce support models that met the needs of residents.
+It was also estimated that one third of residents are stroke survivors.

 Information and awareness

-The project will deliver information sessions throughout Northern Ireland creating awareness of the key issues of bereavement and how to address them, outlining the access routes to services and identifying and signposting individuals to relevant Stroke / Cruse services.
-Additionally for stroke survivors with aphasia, accessible bereavement packs will be designed produced and widely disseminated.
+The project delivered information sessions throughout Northern Ireland creating awareness of the key issues of bereavement and how to address them, outlining the access routes to services and identifying and signposting individuals to relevant Stroke / Cruse services.
+Additionally for stroke survivors with aphasia, accessible bereavement packs were designed produced and widely disseminated.

 Training and support

-The project will recruit and train volunteers to provide bereavement support for people from sheltered housing backgrounds, stroke survivors and carers and family members.
-Additionally a home visiting service will be provided for stroke survivors and other people who cannot leave their home environment due to mobility/health issues.
-Staff and volunteers who are involved in delivering services will be trained in bereavement support and awareness and communication skills.
+The project recruited and trained volunteers to provide bereavement support for people from sheltered housing backgrounds, stroke survivors and carers and family members.
+Additionally a home visiting service was be provided for stroke survivors and other people who cannot leave their home environment due to mobility/health issues.
+Staff and volunteers who were involved in delivering services were trained in bereavement support and awareness and communication skills.

-The project will have a focus on facilitating its beneficiaries to be able to manage their circumstances.
-Help and support will be provided by Cruse/Stroke Association as required.
+The project had a focus on facilitating its beneficiaries to be able to manage their circumstances.
+Help and support was provided by Cruse/Stroke Association as required.
 Our goal is for older people including stroke survivors and people living in sheltered housing to have better access to bereavement support.

-Foyle—The Group meets on the second Monday of every month at 10 am—12.30 pm in the Foyle Cruse Office, Bishop Street, Derry/Londonderry.
+Foyle:The Group meets on the second Monday of every month at 11 am— 1 pm in the Foyle Cruse Office, Bishop Street, Derry/Londonderry.

-North Down and Ards—The Group meets on the fourth Monday of every month at 11 am—1 pm in North Down Community Network, Castle Park Road, Bangor (beside SERC).
+North Down and Ards: The Group meets on the fourth Monday of every month at 11 am—1 pm in North Down Community Network Resource Centre, Castle Park Road, Bangor (beside SERC).